 Promoting tourist attractions throughout the town and its environs is a challenge.
-Opportunities for working in collaboration with Carlow Tourism, to provide ways of clearly showing visitors what the town has to offer, whether it be by strategically located tourist information boards, the use of granite flagstones to identify areas of interest dotted throughout the town or a tourist centre, can be assessed.

-In responding to the challenges facing Muine Bheag / Royal Oak, this local area plan will pursue the following approach:
+Opportunities should be sought to work in collaboration with Carlow Tourism and Fáilte Ireland, to provide ways of marketing the town, whether it be strategically located tourist information boards, the use of granite flagstones to identify areas of interest dotted throughout the town or a tourist centre.

-- Improve the general attractiveness of Muine Bheag / Royal Oak for visitors and investors as a key part of increasing competitiveness and creating a vibrant, interesting and welcoming town for people to visit. - Realise the potential of tourist attractions within the surrounding region and harnessing the potential of Muine Bheag / Royal Oak's built and natural heritage. - Strengthen and consolidate the town core area to create a mixeduse, lively and vibrant town centre.
+In responding to the challenges facing Tullow, this LAP will pursue the following approach:

-Collaborate with both local groups and agencies in the town, along with Carlow Tourism to seek ways of how the town can develop and be promoted to its full potential as a tourist destination.
+- Improve the general attractiveness of Tullow for visitors and investors as a key part of increasing competitiveness and creating a vibrant, interesting and welcoming town for people to visit. - Realise the potential of tourist attractions within the surrounding region and harnessing the potential of Tullow's built and natural heritage. - Strengthen and consolidate the town core area to create a mixed-use, lively and vibrant town centre. - Look at means to create a vibrant riverside environment in the town centre. - Collaborate with both local groups and agencies in the town, along with Carlow Tourism to develop and promote the town to its full potential as a tourist destination.